BALTIMORE'S award-winning QUEER THEATRE.

 We define queer broadly, as the celebration of the renegade and the unorthodox.
 Queer can manifest through aesthetic, topic (such as gender identity or sexual orientation) and/or theatrical approach or convention.
 By developing and producing work that explores and celebrates that which is queer, we in turn engage in a dialogue about what it means to be American.

 Who is a part of Iron Crow THEATRE?

-Iron Crow Theatre has a dedicated Board of Directors comprised of industry leaders, an advisory board of internationally renowned theatre artists, a fiercely talented and committed volunteer administrative team, volunteer interns and a group of artists who we frequently work with called Artistic Associates.
+Iron Crow Theatre has a dedicated Board of Directors comprised of industry leaders, a fiercely talented and committed volunteer administrative team, volunteer interns and a group of artists who we frequently work with called Artistic Associates.
 You can read more about our teams and see everyone involved in the organization here: www.ironcrowtheatre.org/who

 WHERE we work

 Iron Crow currently performs at the Baltimore Theatre Project.
 We often partner on community events that take place throughout the city of Baltimore.

 We believe theatre is a forum, a place of humanistic study, where we gather to share and to learn of our universal oddity through living example.
 Our work questions normality, gives visibility to the underrepresented or silenced, seeks the uncomfortable truth, and challenges the expectations of others, ourselves and our art.

 Iron Crow Theatre was founded in the Spring of 2009 to produce an evening of theatre, dance and music in honor of Baltimore's Gay Pride celebration at the University of Baltimore's student center, called Gay Expectations.